hiphops-io/hiphops-io.github.io/docs/about.md

 **Hiphops is an open-source, highly extensible automation platform for tech teams.**

 It provides a powerful yet simple config language to define your pipelines, along with the custom UIs with which to trigger them.<br>

-By combining an orchestration layer, out of the box integrations, custom UIs and deep extensibility, Hiphops helps you automate in a way that is robust, accessible to all team members and free of boilerplate.
+Automate and orchestrate your SaaS tools, git repos and manual processes in a single platform.
+Out of the box SaaS integrations are paired with custom code execution, a powerful workflow syntax and configurable UIs.

 ---

 ## Features

+#### Control, orchestrate and automate your SaaS products

+Out of the box, credential-free access to your tools means you have automations across your entire process in a few lines of config.

 #### Develop and test locally 👩‍💻